• Sun. Dec 21st, 2025

 The significance of Cypriot olive oil

-The journey of Cypriot olive oil, from the grove to the table, is a story of tradition, flavour, and culinary prowess.
-Olive oil is regarded as the Mediterranean’s liquid gold by most Cypriots, and Cyprus has a long and storied tradition of olive cultivation.
-From ancient times to the present day, olive trees have flourished in the island’s fertile soil and sunny climate.
+Olive oil is regarded as the Mediterranean’s liquid gold by most Cypriots.
+This emphasises the journey of Cypriot olive oil, from the grove to the table.
+It is a story of tradition, flavour, and culinary prowess.
+With this in mind, Cyprus has a long and storied tradition of olive cultivation.
+From ancient times to the present day, the island’s fertile soil and sunny climate have created the perfect environment to allow olive trees to flourish.

 Freshly Picked Cyprus Olives